-- HCDD partnered with Harris County to fund the Emergency Rental Assistance Program and the Eviction Intervention Program to families who were economically impacted by COVID-19.
+HCDD partnered with Harris County to fund the Emergency Rental Assistance Program and the Eviction Intervention Program to families who were economically impacted by COVID-19.
 HCDD also funded emergency shelter and rapid rehousing to assist families who experience homelessness due to COVID-19.
-HCDD also leveraged funding from the U.S. Treasury, HUD, and TDHCA to these support COVID-related activities. - HCDD also partnered with the Coalition for the homeless to develop the Community COVID Housing program (CCHP) which provided permanent supportive housing, rapid rehousing, and diversion services for families impacted by COVID-10.
+HCDD also leveraged funding from the U.S. Treasury, HUD, and TDHCA to these support COVID-related activities.